mstocco/mariostoc.co/content/traininglog/20201108-ironman2021-42weeksout.md

 <!---->
 Left glute/adductor/hamstring was sore during the strides this morning.
 I rolled things out while watching the Seahawks get thumped by the Bills; the tender culprit may be that side's piriformis which was pretty knotted up.

 This afternoon I **struggled** with motivation to get on the the XC bike (or any bike).
-I looked at my yard, leaves everywhere, grass looking shaggy so I gave myself a reason to procrastinate.
+I looked at my yard, leaves everywhere, grass looking shaggy; I gave myself a reason to procrastinate.
 An hour-thirty later, the yard looked fantastic but I still wasn't keen on a ride.
 Regardless, I got my winter kit on, changed a tube on my road bike and headed out for 40 minutes.

-I felt ok noodling on flat terrain but on even the smallest on inclines, my legs ask if it is Monday yet.
+I felt ok noodling on flat terrain but on the smallest of inclines, my legs asked, "is it is Monday yet?"

 ### MORNING STRIDES
 ![Pace Chart](/assets/jpg/strides-20201108.jpeg)